Wusthof Knives Reviews – Are They Really Worth It?

-Wusthof classic 8 inch chef’s knife is the best Wusthof knife that is loved by most of the Chef’s around the world.
+Wusthof classic 8 inch chef’s knife is the best budget chef’s knife from Wusthof that is loved by most of the Chef’s around the world.
 It is in the line of Wusthof line-up since the very beginning.

 If you look closely, the profile of the Wusthof Classic knife is very similar to Wusthof Classic Ikon.
 The only visible difference is you get a full bolster on a Wusthof Classic chef knife and a bolster less design or a tapering bolster on a Wusthof Classic Ikon chef knife.